-The secret to the MDX's Active Damper System is its fast-acting shock absorbers.
-These dampers are built and tuned specifically for the MDX and offer the ability to individually adjust from minimum to maximum damping force in as little as five milliseconds (0.005 seconds).
-This ability hinges on the principle of electromagnetic induction.
-Each damper carries a unique coil that generates an electromagnetic field when current is passed through it.
-Proprietary damper fluid contains microscopic (on the order of 10 microns in diameter) ferric spheres that align when surrounded by the electromagnetic field, dramatically and instantly changing the effective fluid viscosity.
-Not only is the overall range of damping force available significantly more than that of a conventional damper, but there are hundreds of damping steps within that range.
+The secret to the MDX's Active Damper System is its fast-acting "semi active" shock absorbers.
+These dampers are built and tuned specifically for the MDX and offer the ability to individually adjust from minimum to maximum damping force in as little as five milliseconds (0.005 sec.).
+Their ability to significantly change damping rate hinges on the principle of electromagnetic induction.
+Each damper carries a field coil-a collar containing many windings of magnetic wire-that generates an electromagnetic field when current is passed through it.
+Special damper fluid contains microscopic (about 10 microns in diameter) ferric spheres that align when surrounded by the electromagnetic field, dramatically and instantly changing the effective fluid viscosity.
+Not only is the overall range of damping force available significantly more than that of a conventional damper, but also there are literally hundreds of small steps available within that range.

-The current that passes through the field coils is controlled by an electronic control unit (ECU) that uses special algorithms to determine the best damper setting for the road conditions.
-This, combined with nearly instantaneous reaction time of the dampers, allows damping control to occur before the vehicle's tires or body are allowed to have any extraneous motion.
+An electronic control unit (ECU) determines the amount of electrical current that passes through the field coils via special algorithms which determine the best setting for the road conditions.
+The continually variable oil viscosity, combined with nearly instantaneous reaction time of the dampers, allows damping control to occur before the MDX's tires or body experience any extraneous motion.

-The Active Damper System will operate with low damping when the road is smooth and level and the vehicle is being driven at a constant speed.
-Such limited damping further reduces the amount of vibration and harshness that passes from the suspension to the body thus quieting and improving the vehicle's ride quality.
+The Active Damper System will deliver low damping when the road is smooth and the vehicle is being driven at a constant speed.
+Less damping reduces the amount of vibration and harshness that passes from the suspension to the body, quieting and improving the overall vehicle ride quality.

 Using the dampers' 5-millisecond response time, the Active Damper System reacts to sudden changes in driver or road inputs.
-The high damping force achieved in this short time allows the dampers to aid the springs and stabilizer bars in roll and pitch control, greatly improving the handling of the MDX.
+A high damping force achieved in this short time allows the dampers to quickly aid the coil springs and stabilizer bars in roll and pitch control, greatly improving the handling of the MDX.

-The Active Damper system maintains the same quality, durability and performance as all other Acura components, does not require any special maintenance and has no scheduled replacement interval.
+The Active Damper System does not require any special maintenance, has no scheduled replacement interval and maintains the same quality, durability and performance as all other Acura components.

 POWER RACK & PINION STEERING

 Of the luxury SUVs that Acura targeted in developing the MDX, the BMW X5 3.0i offered the best steering quality.
-Acura set out to exceed the BMW's combination of linearity, precise feel and security at high speed with using torque-sensing, variable power-assist rack-and-pinion steering.
+Acura set out to exceed the BMW's combination of linearity, precise feel and security at high speed by using torque-sensing, power-assist rack-and-pinion steering.